-In case of a dual channel analyzer you can also calibrate the second channel.
-If the second channel is analyzing the same parameter with the same dilution ratio of the first one you don't need to repeat the analysis.
-Otherwise restart from step 4.
+In case of a dual channel, dual calibration analyzer you can also calibrate the second channel with CALIBRATE B. If the second channel is analyzing the same parameter with the same dilution ratio of the first one you don't need to repeat the calibratrion, the calibration data will be valid for both channels (dual channel, single calibration configuration).
+Otherwise restart from step 4 and calibrate channel B by referring to the bottom section of the same page.